apache/cordova-coho/docs/platforms-release-process.md

 ### Prerequisite: npm test

-Ensure that `npm test` succeeds.
-(This can be done by checking for a green build.)
+Ensure that `npm test` succeeds locally.

+Ensure that the continuous build, which checks the status of `npm test`, is green on GitHub.

 ### 1) Plugin tests with `cordova-mobile-spec` project